QuintonC/rn-progressive-image/README.md

 ```
 <br>

-At the core, this is the simplest form of usage is as follows:
+The simplest form of usage is as follows:
 ```javascript
     <ProgressiveImage
         source={{ uri: https://myimageprovider.com/myImagePath.jpg }}